wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ### Instruction Window

-The instruction window is implemented in ooo\_core.h as `class WindowStructure`.
+The instruction window is in ooo\_core.h as `class WindowStructure`.
 The instruction window implements a simple DES event queue in which we store uop releasing events (a.k.a. dispatching) scheduled in the future, in order to model out-of-order uop dispatching.
 The member variable of `OOOCore`, `curCycle`, represents the current event queue cycle.
 All but one methods of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it,